L Taraval Improvement Project

 • The streetscape style elements include tree selection, decorative crosswalks, trackway accent colors and public art

-All of these changes will make Taraval more inviting for everyone that lives or travels on Taraval.
+All of these changes will make Taraval a more inviting place for everyone who lives or travels on Taraval.

 For project updates and work forecasts: please sign up for email updates